schm1263/Fintech_Project_1/README.md

 <img src="Resources/Overall Correlation Heat Map.png">

 <p>
-The economic indicators of GDP and Personal Income are very correlated over the last 40 years.
-Even the new asset classes like crypto currences, like Bitcoin, seem to be extremely correlated.
+The economic indicators of GDP and Personal Income show a strong correlation over the last 40 years.
+Even the new asset class of crypto currences, like Bitcoin, seem to be extremely correlated.
 </p>
 <h2>40 year Z-Score: M2 Compared to Personal Income and GDP</h2>
 <img src="Resources/el-40y_Z-Score_plot.png">